axelk2014/axelk2014.github.io/_posts/2019-01-06-Critical-divergence.md

 There is therefore significant incentive in the industry to "game" (pun intended) the system.
 However trying to measure the extent to which developers would change a game for Metacritic scores would be impossible for various reasons, namely access to the relevant data like publishing contracts, bonuses, etc...

-## By examining solely the Metacritic stats quantitatively, could we show any irregularities between user review scores and critic review scores?
+## Question: By examining solely the Metacritic stats quantitatively, could we show any irregularities between user review scores and critic review scores?

 ### Scope